mvw123/CalibrationBoard/README.md

 Reference board for calibration of Voltage, current, resistance Capacitance and Inductance The design is created in Eagle CAD v 6.5.0 (free version) and uses the standard PCB board size.

-CAD A - [RELEASED TO PCB FABRICATOR]
+CAD A - [WIP]
 ====================================

-The board has been released for PCB fabrication at ITead Requires the parts to be specified before purchase
+The board has been manufactured at PCB fabricator ITead Some issues have been boted with the PCB.
+See issues list in github.

 Voltage reference -> 2.5V and 5.0V < 10mA load
 Current Reference -> Configurable up to 10A max